-It is well documented that Red and infrared light has a large affect on the energy generation every cell in your body but it often has the greatest affect on your skin.
+It is well documented that Red and infrared light has a large effect on the energy generation every cell in your body but it often has the greatest effect on your skin.

 The skin is the largest organ in your body and as fully encompasses your body it is the easiest place for you to treat using light therapy.
 As the surface of the body is surrounded by skin, it is the most readily accessible place for light therapy, and this is great news for balancing collagen production and reducing wrinkles.

 Before we look at exactly why Red light therapy can help prevent and treat wrinkles it is important to understand how we get wrinkles and what factors affect the formation of them.